SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 .. _Generics_RecursiveProtocol:

-Using a Protocol in Its Associated Types' Constraints
+Using a Protocol in Its Associated Type's Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A protocol can appear as part of its own requirements.